aaron-grau/curic/react/projects/piano/README.md

     + /util
     + synthesizer.jsx
   ```

-* Setup your entry file `syntehsizer.jsx` to render your app into the into the
+* Setup your entry file `synthesizer.jsx` to render your app into the into the
  `root` container.
 * Configure your webpack setup in `webpack.config.js` to compile all of your JS
  into a `bundle.js`.
-* Test that your app renders before moving on.
+* Run `wepback --watch` and test that your app renders before moving on.
+---

-## Phase 2: Notes!
+## Phase 2: Notes and Tones
+#### `Note` Class

-First, make a `note.js` file inside of your `util` folder.
+Make a `note.js` file inside of your `util` folder.
+This file will contain the
+code for your `Note` class which you will use to actually play tones using the
+`start` and `stop` functions.
 We'll provide the code for this phase.
+Copy and
-Copy and paste the following into `note.js`
+paste the following into your `note.js`.

 ```js
 // util/note.js